 A magnetic field near a wire causes electrons to flow in a single direction along the wire, because they are repelled by the negative side of a magnet and attracted toward the positive side.
 This is how DC power from a battery was born, primarily attributed to Thomas Edison's work.

-Video comparing Alternating and Direct Current
+Video Comparing Alternating and Direct Current

-Use of transformers with Alternating Current (AC)
+Use of transformers with Alternating Current

 Another difference between AC and DC involves the amount of energy it can carry.
 Each battery is designed to produce only one voltage, and that voltage of DC cannot travel very far until it begins to lose energy.
 But AC's voltage from a generator, in a power plant, can be bumped up or down in strength by another mechanism called a transformer.
 Transformers are located on the electrical pole on the street, not at the power plant.
 They change very high voltage into a lower voltage appropriate for your home appliances, like lamps and refrigerators.

-Storage and conversion from AC to DC and vice versa
+Storage and Conversion From AC to DC and Vice Versa

-AC can even be changed to DC by an adaptor that you might use to power the battery on your laptop.
+AC can even be changed to DC by an adapter that you might use to power the battery on your laptop.
 DC can be "bumped" up or down, it is just a little more difficult.
 Inverters change DC to AC.
 For example, for your car an inverter would change the 12 volt DC to 120 Volt AC to run a small device.
 While DC can be stored in batteries, you cannot store AC.